Our Breeding Herd of Harlequin Sheep

 Bean

 Every herd of ewes has a sweetheart and Bean is ours.
 Bean loves to interact with us and get head scratches and attention.
-Bean is also the basis for Alex’s new children’s book about sheep, an old barn and dreams.
-The book is rooted in a true story about Bean when, as a lamb, she got a heavy parasite load and became very sick.
 Bean is an AP ewe and a stellar mom who is tender and caring with her lambs.

 • Portrait of a sheep with a dark face and white markings, wearing an ear tag number 0120, sitting on a ground of hay.